 There may be a few devices still in use that require a bit more hands-on work.
-If your phone is running Android 5.1.1 you might need to remove the accounts that are signed in manually:
+If your phone is really old, you might need to remove the accounts that are signed in manually:

 - Once that's done, you need to remove any and all Google Accounts from the phone or tablet.
 That's also done in the settings — look for a section labeled Accounts.
 With an account selected, look for a delete or remove option, usually hidden behind the three little dots in the top corner of the screen.

 - When you've made sure all of the Google accounts have been erased, you can then factory reset your phone or tablet through the device settings.

 On modern Android phones, there shouldn't be any problems as long as you choose to factory reset your phone through its settings.
 This will automatically remove all the associated accounts in a way that "frees" the phone from FRP.
 If you try to reset a phone through the bootloader, FRP will kick in, and it can't be set back up without the previous account's password.

 You can make sure any reset protection has been removed from a phone you want to find a new owner for.
 Just try to sign back into it after you've reset it.
 If it asks for the previous username and password, FRP is still enabled.
 If it doesn't, you're good to go: power it off and box it up!

 Oops!
 Too late, I already sent it.

 If you've forgotten to turn off FRP and send a phone to someone else, you'll likely need to help them get it set up.
 This means giving them access to your Google account password.
 The only other reasonable option is to have it returned so you can do it yourself.